 Since the pandemic, the landscape of mental health has changed drastically, impacting how hospital, university, and K-12 employees offer support to patients, students, and staff.
 Employees at these institutions regularly work or interact with both adolescents and adults who are struggling with their mental health — all while many are dealing with similar struggles themselves.

 In honor of World Mental Health Day, we put together this general knowledge quiz to give insight into the prevalence of mental health issues in the United States and those most prone to being diagnosed with a disorder.
-In 2017, we posted a similar quiz but the numbers have since largely increased, so we thought it was time to take another look at how things have changed.

 Whether one study attributes the increase to the pandemic or another attributes it to people being more open about their mental health struggles, updated statistics show that a large percentage of our population is living with a mental illness and many are not receiving the necessary support.
 In Oct.
 2021, several groups declared a national state of emergency in child and adolescent mental health.
 The American School Counselor Association (ASCA) recommends at least one counselor for every 250 students, however, the national average is 444 students per counselor.